Instructions for etching titanium with Titan-Etch

 Warm or Cold etching?

 Titanium can be etched either warm or cold: Warm etching is the recommended method and is described below.
 It will produce the most reliable and consistent results.
 Cold etching does not require heating equipment, but results can be less consistent.
 Read the instructions for cold etching

 if you want to try this method.

 Supplies & Equipment

-Do NOT use any other materials (e.g. glass and metals) than plastic or titanium for handling and storing Titan-etch.
-If you do, your etching bath will become contamined and lose it's effectiveness.
+Please note: Do not use any materials other than plastic or titanium (e.g. glass and metals) for handling and storing Titan-etch.
+If you do, your etching bath will become contaminated and loses its effectiveness.

 - Plastic containers/canisters/bowls.
 (Standard PE or PP type plastics are recommended)

 - Plastic or titanium tool(s) for stirring the etchant and handling the titanium parts(e.g. a plastic spoon or titanium wire).